calarchivists/sca-handbook/05_History/05-07_committee-history.md

 - Julie Graham (2013)
 - Peter Runge (2013-2016)
 - Rand Boyd (2016-2019)
-- Marlayna K. Christensen (2019-2022)
+- Marlayna K. Christensen (2019-2023)

 ## Electronic Communications
-- _Established in 2012 to succeed Web Site Committee, which was abolished at same time._
+_Established in 2012 to succeed Web Site Committee, which was abolished at same time._
 - Sarah Wilson (2012-2013)
-- Sue Hwang (2013-2017 )
+- Sue Hwang (2013-2017)
-- Supriya Wronkiewicz (2013-2017 )
+- Supriya Wronkiewicz (2013-2017)

-- _Merged with Outreach & Publicity Committee in 2017 to create Communications & Outreach Committee_
+_Merged with Outreach & Publicity Committee in 2017 to create Communications & Outreach Committee_

 ## Ethics and Inclusion
-- _Established in 2019_
+_Established in 2019 upon recommedation of the Task Force on Professional Ethics and Inclusion._
 - Zayda Delgado (2019-2020)
 - Eva Martinez (2019-2020)
-- Penne Neder-Muro (2020-2022)
+- Penny Neder-Muro (2020-2022)
 - Stefani L. Baldivia (2020-2023)
+- Jenn Ho (2022-2024)

 ## Finance and Investment
 - Linda Johnson (2002-2006)